dansav/vs-eye-tracking/README.md

 # Eye Tracking for Visual Studio

-Extension for Visual Studio using eye tracking
+Extension for Visual Studio using eye tracking.

 ## Status